FederatedAI/FedLCM/doc/OpenFL_Guide.md

 Now, we can open up the deployed Jupyter Lab system by clicking the Jupyter Notebook link, input the password we just configured and open a notebook we want to use, or create a new notebook where we can write our own code.

 * For this example we use the `interactive_api/Tensorflow_MNIST/workspace/Tensorflow_MNIST.ipynb` notebook.
-* If the federation is configured with the default Unbounded Shard Descriptor, you can use [Tensorflow_MNIST_With_Dummy_Envoy_Shard_FedLCM.ipynb](#link-to-be-added) as an example on how to put real data reading logic in the `DataInterface`.
+* If the federation is configured with the default Unbounded Shard Descriptor, you can use [Tensorflow_MNIST_With_Dummy_Envoy_Shard_FedLCM.ipynb](./examples/Tensorflow_MNIST_With_Dummy_Envoy_Shard_FedLCM/Tensorflow_MNIST_With_Dummy_Envoy_Shard_FedLCM.ipynb) as an example on how to put real data reading logic in the `DataInterface`.
 Just upload this file to the Jupyter Lab instance and follow the guide there.

-The content in the notebook is from OpenFL's [official repo](https://github.com/intel/openfl/tree/develop/openfl-tutorials).
+The existing content in the notebook service is from OpenFL's [official repo](https://github.com/intel/openfl/tree/develop/openfl-tutorials).
 We assume you have basic knowledge on how to use the OpenFL sdk to work with the director API.

 For the `federation` creation part, to connect to the director from the deployed Jupyter Lab instance, use the following code: